-Students have five years from the date of matriculation to complete degree requirements for the Master of Arts in Professional Counseling and Master of Arts in Marriage and Family Therapy.
-Students have three years to complete the Master of Science in Christian Psychological Studies and the Master of Arts in Ministry.
+Students have five years from the date of matriculation to complete degree requirements for the Master of Arts in Clinical Mental Health Counseling and Master of Arts in Marriage and Family Therapy.
+Students have three years to complete the Master of Science in Christian Psychological Studies, Master of Arts in Ministry, and the Master of Arts in Spiritual Formation and Direction.